 set access address-assignment pool vpn-pool family inet network <addresses for your VPN clients> xauth-attributes primary-dns <the IP address of the DNS server>

-Create an IKE proposal configuration by typing (you may need to customize this configuration depending on your security policy, this example is just the basic setup):
+Create an IKE proposal configuration by typing the following commands.
+You may need to customize this configuration depending on your security policy; this example is just the basic setup.

-Create a policy that will use the proposal above and authenticate the client using a pre-shared key:
+Create a policy that uses the proposal above and authenticates the client using a pre-shared key:

-Create a gateway to terminate the VPN connections, note that the username-at-hostname and connections-limit are dependant on your environment and your Juniper license respectively:
+Create a gateway to terminate the VPN connections.
+Note that the user-at-hostname and connections-limit are dependent on your environment and your Juniper license, respectively.

 - The profile configuration menu is presented, select Add:

-- The new profile wizard is displayed, select Manually configure profile, Next > :
+- In the new profile wizard window, select Manually configure profile and click Next.

-- Enter a friendly name for the new VPN client configuration and select Next >:
+- Enter a friendly name for the new VPN client configuration in the Profile Name field and select Next.

-- Select the media over which the VPN is going to be connected, in this example we are using LAN, and then select Next >:
+- Select the media over which the VPN is going to be connected.
+In this example, we are using LAN.
+Then, select Next.

-- Select the usage of certificates to authenticate the client, although this is recommended in this example we are not using certificates, select Next >:
+- Select the usage of certificates to authenticate the client.
+Certificates are recommended.
+Select Next.

-- Select the Diffie-Hellman (DH) group to use, this must match the DH group configured in the vSRX device:
+- Select the Diffie-Hellman (DH) group to use.
+This group must match the DH group configured in the vSRX device.
+Select Next.

-- Select the user identity that identifies the tunnel to the device, in this example we are using user at domain, it must match what was configured in step#8 of “Configure the Juniper vSRX device” and select Finish:
+- Select the user identity that identifies the tunnel to the device.
+In this example, we are using user@domain.
+It must match the configuration from step 8 of “Configure the Juniper vSRX device.”
+Click Finish.

-- The profile configuration menu will appear again, select Edit, IPSEC General Settings.
-Review the settings and ensure they match exactly what is configured on the vSRX device:
+- When the profile configuration menu appears, select Edit > IPSEC General Settings.
+Review the settings and ensure they exactly match the configuration on the vSRX device.

-- Optionally you may need to select the Policy Editor… and create IKE and IPSEC policies that match what is configured in the vSRX device:
+- Optionally, you may select Policy Editor and create IKE and IPSEC policies that match the configuration in the vSRX device.

-- Edit the IKE policy by providing a friendly name and setting the authentication method for the tunnel, encryption and hashing algorithms to match the tunnel IKE configuration then select OK :
+- Edit the IKE policy by providing a valid name and setting the authentication method for the tunnel, encryption, and hashing algorithms to match the tunnel IKE configuration.
+Then select OK.

-- Edit the IPSEC policy, provide a friendly name and select the protocol, encryption and authentication algorithms that match the tunnel IPSEC configuration and then select OK:
+- Edit the IPSEC policy.
+Provide a friendly name and select the Protocol, Encryption, and Authentication algorithms that match the tunnel IPSEC configuration.
+Then select OK.

 - Open the newly configured NCP VPN client and select the sliding control to connect to the Internet.

-- The VPN client will prompt the user for authentication, the user provides a valid Active Directory username and password:
+- The VPN client prompts the user for authentication.
+The user must input a valid Active Directory username and password.

 The VPN client sends the credentials to the vSRX device, and the vSRX authenticates the user to RADIUS.
-If the user’s credentials are correct, the user is prompted to approve the authentication by the It’sMe mobile application, and the user is logged in.
+If the user’s credentials are correct, the user is prompted to approve the authentication by the It’sMe mobile application, and is then logged in.

 What to look for if the connection is unsuccessful:

 b.
-If the message is “VPN error RECV-MSG2-AGGR-PSK -> invalid preshared key”, go to Configuration, select Profiles…, edit the profile in use, select Identities and check the pre-shared configuration by re-typing the pre-shared key.
+If the message “VPN error RECV-MSG2-AGGR-PSK -> invalid preshared key,” is displayed: Go to Configuration, select Profiles, edit the profile in use, select Identities and check the pre-shared configuration by re-typing the pre-shared key.

 c.
-If the message is “VPN error Could not resolve VPN gateway name (DNS)”, ensure that the host you are trying to contact can be resolved by your DNS server for example by using the ping command.
+If the message “VPN error Could not resolve VPN gateway name (DNS),” is displayed: Ensure that your DNS server can resolve the host you are trying to contact.
+For example, use the ping command.

 d.
-If the message is “VPN error Connection to VPN gateway failed.
-Please check your internet connection.” verify if the security zone or any in between firewall is blocking IPSEC connections.
+If the message “VPN error Connection to VPN gateway failed.
+Please check your internet connection,” is displayed: Verify if the security zone or any in-between firewall is blocking IPSEC connections.